vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 1920

-Gaṇakārikā of ācārya Bhāsarvaj˜
+Gaṇakārikā of ācārya Bhāsarvajña.

-na.
 With four appendices including the

 Kāravaṇa-Māhātmya.
 Ediṭ by Ch. ḍ Dalal.
 Baroda \(reprint 1966\).